xrayfortytwo/templategeneration/README.md

 ### TODOs and flaws

-    - Only Object Grammars are excepted (no | in grammar rule)
+    - Only object grammars are excepted (no "|" in grammar rule)
     - For a good result in json representation elements in rules need to be distinct.
     Unless a bit more manual enhancement of the grammar is needed.